ONSdigital/The-Train/README.md

 ## Endpoints

 Below is a list of the available endpoints with a brief description of what they do.
+For more detail on the API you can checkout the `swagger.yml` in the root of this project.

 | Endpoint               | Method    | Description                                                               |
 | ---------------------- | --------- | --------------------------------------------------------------------------|